firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-04-carborundum-dev-null.md

 "It's eleven in the morning," she said.
 "Are you feeling okay?"

 At least Jack hadn't said anything.
-If he had, I would not be getting the 'are you feeling okay' version of 'I am judging your life choices.'
+If he had, I would not be getting the "are you feeling okay" version of "I am judging your life choices."

 The house console in the back of my closet was glimmering blue.
 I imagined for a moment that the light was a gateway to a house where Jack wasn't allowed.
 In _that_ house, I could go to my mother for help. _That_ mother understood that forcing me to carry the weight of her fears would only cost her my trust.

 My mother stepped over to my closet and for a second, I panicked.
 The light wasn't supposed to be blue.
 What if she saw my party clothes on the floor?

 She pushed the closet door closed.
 "I know you're still sulking about not getting your way, but I need to know if you're sick."

 I let out a sigh of relief and hoped it sounded like annoyance from under my pile of bedding.
 "I'm fine."